bump-sh/docs/src/_guides/openapi/specification/v3.1/documentation/grouping-operations-with-tags.md

 ## Conclusion

-In this article, you learned more about OpenAPI and AsyncAPI tags and their value in an API contract.
+In this article, you learned more about OpenAPI tags and their value in an API contract.
 You also learned that you can add descriptions and external documentation links to the tag.
 This article has also shown you some best practices to follow when using tags that can improve the quality of your generated documentation.

-Bump.sh [OpenAPI](https://bump.sh/openapi) and [AsyncAPI documentation generator](https://bump.sh/asyncapi) implement tags to help you keep your API documentation organized.
-Bump also [detects and notifies you of breaking changes](https://bump.sh/api-change-management) when deploying a new version of your API.

-Bump.sh is the simplest way to automatically create [API portals for internal, partner, and public APIs](https://bump.sh/api-catalog).
-Discover it by [signing up](https://bump.sh/users/sign_up).